 FOR IMMEDIATE RELEASE NOV 12, 2018

 OVERLAND PARK, Kan.
-(Aug.
-2, 2018) — ShotTracker, the revolutionary sensor-based system that delivers live stats and analytics via an app to coaches, players and fans, today announces a first-of-its-kind partnership with the National Association of Basketball Coaches (NABC) to power all four championshipround games at this year’s Hall of Fame Classic.
+(Nov.
+12, 2018) — ShotTracker, the revolutionary sensor-based system that delivers live stats and analytics via an app to coaches, players and fans, today announced that it has been named a CES 2019 Innovation Awards Honoree for the ShotTracker Rechargeable Ball Rack – its completely unique lifecycle solution for its technology enabled basketballs.

 ShotTracker was co-founded in Overland Park, Kansas by basketball and technology experts Davyeon Ross and Bruce Ianni.
 ShotTracker’s innovative, affordable system automatically captures statistical and performance analytics for an entire team in real-time during practices and games.
 ShotTracker is changing the ways that coaches, players, fans and broadcast partners experience the game — both on and off the court.